mixelpixel/Computer-Architecture-Two/ANSWERS.md

 ***
 ## QUESTON: 3.
 How does the network protocol guarantee that a TCP/IP packet is complete after transmission?

-By using a checksum.
+Each packet sent requires an acknowledgement of reception from the receiving side.
+When all the packets are sent, received and acknowledges, a checksum comparison is verified.
 A checksum result is sent and compared to a checksum made upon the received and reassembled bits.

 ***
 ## QUESTON: 4.
 What is the difference between TCP and IP?